Default language.

 The following considerations apply:

-• The startup procedure (proc) for the LAS must be placed in a JES-defined data set, such as SYS1.PROCLIB, that is referenced by started tasks.
+• The startup procedure (proc) for the LAS must be placed in a JES-defined data set, such as SYS1.PROCLIB, which is referenced by started tasks.

 • The LAS should stay active at all times; otherwise, VTAM terminal users cannot log on.